-Over the next month, if you haven’t already, you will probably start to feel the medicine working on you before you’ve even taken it.
+Over the next month, if you haven’t already, you will probably start to feel the medicine working before you’ve even taken it.
 You may encounter some difficult feelings and emotions, like fear, depression, or anxiety bubbling up to the surface of awareness.
 This is completely normal.
 It’s a natural and even crucial part of the healing process.

 If it does, I want you to know you’re not alone.
 A part of my job is to make sure you have the tools and support to handle these emotions if they come up, and to help you feel prepared to hold these emotions during the ceremonies.

 So, the first thing I want to mention here is our natural tendency to avoid these emotions by covering them up with movies, drugs, alcohol, medication, unhealthy foods, material possessions, fame, money, work, or whatever it may be.
 This approach, however, doesn’t give us the opportunity to transform these emotions.
 It treats only the symptoms and drives us further away from the root cause of our pain.
 We can’t heal our suffering by going around it.
 We must go through it.
 We must witness it, hold it, give it voice, feel it, love and understand it.
 And then, we can let it go.